Multivariate type G Mat\'ern stochastic partial differential equation random fields: Type G Mat ern SPDE fields

 where $\mv{D}_k$ is the $k$th row of $\mv{D}$.
 This is a Gaussian copula only in the case when $\mv{\mathcal{M}}$ is Gaussian.
 Thus, also for these constructions, the dependence structure induced by the model can be made more flexible than simply using Gaussian copulas to model the dependence.
-The type-G$_4$ construction is the most general but the type-G$_3$ construction could be of interest for applications where one wish to capture dependence of the extreme values on different variables.
-It also has an interesting feature that is shown in the following proposition.
+The type G$_4$ construction is the most general but the type G$_3$ construction could be of interest for applications where one wish to capture dependence of the extreme values on different variables.
+It also has the following interesting feature. \begin{prop} Let $\mv{\proc}$ be a type G$_3$ Mat\'ern-SPDE field with $\mv{\rho} = \mv{0}$.
+Then, for $\mv{s},\mv{t}\in\mathcal{D}$ and $i\neq j$, $\proc_i(\mv{s})$ and $\proc_j(\mv{t})$ are dependent but uncorrelated random variables. \end{prop}